HyperGAN/HyperGAN/README.md

 # About

-Generative Adversarial Networks(2) consist of (at least) two neural networks that learn together over many epochs.
+Generative Adversarial Networks consist of 2 learning systems that learn together.
+HyperGAN implements these learning systems in Tensorflow with deep learning.

-The discriminator learns the difference between real and fake data.
-The generator learns to create fake data.
+The `discriminator` learns the difference between real and fake data.
+The `generator` learns to create fake data.

 For a more in-depth introduction, see here [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/)

 A single fully trained `GAN` consists of the following useful networks:

 * `generator` - Generates content that fools the `discriminator`.
 If using supervised learning mode, can generate data on a specific classification.
-* `discriminator` - Gives a value between 0 and 1 designating how `real` the input data is.
+* `discriminator` - The discriminator learns how to identify real data and how to detect fake data from the generator.
-* `classifier` - Only available with supervised learning mode.
+* `classifier` - Only available when using supervised learning.
 Classifies an image by type.
 Some examples of possible datasets are 'apple/orange', 'cat/dog/squirrel'.
 See <a href='#createdataset'>Creating a Dataset</a>.

 HyperGAN is currently in open beta.